wzhao0842/Amazon-Scraper/README.md

   3. drag that file to terminal
   4. you will see the path of that file

-6. All Installation Done!
+# 6. All Installation Done!
-  Run your Application by typing "python frontend.py"
+  Run your Application by typing "python frontend.py" in terminal.
+If you want to stop it, click ctrl-d or ctrl-z.

-Note: further update will be included.
-If you having any questions, you can reachout to my email wzhao0842@gmail
+Note: further updates will be included.
+If you having any questions, you can reachout to my email wzhao0842@gmail, I will be answer you back in 48 hours.